We All Have A Story...

 But the truth was more nuanced.

 It wasn’t that life had been easy—it hadn’t.
-It was that I had learned, over time, to stay engaged with it.
+I'd tell people there were a lot of dark moments, but I had learned, over time, to stay engaged with it.
 To keep asking questions.
-To remain open, even in the dark moments.
+To remain open, even in the moments that didnt have any light.
 That’s what carried me through.

 I’ve lived what it means to rebuild—to rediscover identity, navigate loss, rebuild a career, and find a sense of belonging again.
 Today, as a Certified Life and Wellness Coach, my work is grounded in a simple but often overlooked balance: